Python-GIS-book/site/source/back-matter/md/glossary.md

 Software
   Another name for a {term}`program`.

+Spatial extent
+  In geographic data, spatial extent refers to the geographic area covered by a dataset or map.
+It is typically defined by the minimum and maximum coordinates (e.g., latitude and longitude) that bound the dataset, forming a rectangle or other boundary in geographic space.

 Spatial index
   A spatial index is a data structure designed to efficiently query spatial data, such as Points, LineStrings and Polygons within a multidimensional space.
 It optimizes the storage of spatial objects, enabling fast searches based on their geographic location and spatial relationships.
 Spatial indexes are crucial in geographic information systems (GIS) and spatial database management, where rapid access to spatial data is essential for tasks such as proximity searches, map rendering and spatial analysis.
 Common types of spatial indexes include R-trees, quad-trees, and k-d trees, each with its own method for partitioning space and organizing spatial data for efficient querying.